 Grange Lodge Children’s Home is set in a magnificent rural setting in County Durham.
-Located in its own grounds of approximately ten acres, young people at the home experience a warm and welcoming living experience and attend an onsite learning centre for their education.
+Located in its own grounds of approximately ten acres, up to three young people at the home experience a warm and welcoming living environment where they can explore new activities, develop new hobbies and interests whilst becoming confident and thrive.

 We provide a stable, holistic and nurturing home environment for our young people.
-To maximise their potential, dedicated support and guidance is tailored to each individual from our team of experienced and qualified staff, with extra input and support from our psychologists and therapists that attend the home on a regular basis.
+To maximise their potential, dedicated support and guidance is tailored to each individual from our team of experienced and qualified staff.

 At our home you will have your own en-suite bedroom that we encourage you to decorate and personalise so that you can feel comfortable and happy.
 We have a huge living room and kitchen where you can spend time playing games, watching movies and having fun.
 Our large garden is yours to explore too if you like being outdoors.